Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: System Model and Problem Formulation

 \subsection{Channel and operating conditions}

-For radar system, we assume the transmit signal impinges on the target located at ${\bf p}_t$ moving with velocity ${\bf v}=[v_x,v_y]$, where $v_x$ and $v_y$ are the velocity components along with $x$-axis and $y$-axis, respectively.
-The transmit signal is then reflected back from both direct and indirect paths to the radar receiver.
-Here, we consider the echoes coming via the following paths: Tx-target-Rx (\textbf{path $1$} or the \textbf{direct path}), Tx-IRS-target-Rx (\textbf{path $2$}), Tx-target-IRS-Rx (\textbf{path $3$}), and Tx-IRS-target-IRS-Rx (\textbf{path $4$}).
+For radar system, we assume the transmit signal impinges on the target located at ${\bf p}_T$ moving with a velocity ${\bf v}=[v_x,v_y]$, where $v_x$ and $v_y$ are the velocity components along the $x$ and $y$-axes, respectively.
+The transmit signal is then reflected to the radar receiver from both the direct and indirect paths.
+Here, we consider the echoes arising via the following paths: Tx-target-Rx (\textbf{path $1$} or the \textbf{direct path}), Tx-IRS-target-Rx (\textbf{path $2$}), Tx-target-IRS-Rx (\textbf{path $3$}), and Tx-IRS-target-IRS-Rx (\textbf{path $4$}) \footnote{ {{ First, some blockages (e.g., buildings) in urban areas result in a weaker direct path between DFBS and target/user, which indicates the prominent role of the IRS-involved indirect paths.
+Therefore, we consider both direct and indirect paths and unify them in a single system model.
+Further, for \textbf{path} 4, we omit the case with the different forward and backward IRSs because of lower received power. } }}. {To detail the channel model, we first define the frequency-dependent steering vector of the transmitter, receiver and IRS as